leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 ### Main

+Imagine

-"Do people tend to make better decisions when the stakes are high?"
+In this paper on "Cognitive Biases: Mistakes or Missing Stakes?", the researchers look into how performance is affected by the stakes.
+The question they wanted to answer was: Do people tend to make better decisions when the stakes are high?

 Research into this topic will help us know:

 1. Whether our decision making is the same under small vs high stakes
 2. If different, whether that difference is due to low effort or something else

 #### Experiment details